 - Ski Cross — downhill skiing on a specifically designed course featuring big jumps, rollers and high-banked turns.

-- Ice Cross Downhill — an extreme winter racing sport which involves direct racing of multiple skaters on a downhill course.
+- Ice Cross Downhill — an extreme winter racing sport that involves direct racing of multiple skaters on a downhill course.

 - Slopestyle Snowboarding — athletes on a snowboard perform on a course with a range of obstacles.